 Unused_Terminal_Termination rules:

 This optional subparameter defines the termination that is to be applied by the EDA tool during simulation to the Terminals of any IBIS-ISS subcircuit or Touchstone networks that are not being used in the [Begin Interconnect Model]/[End Interconnect Model] group.
-The subparameter name is followed by a single integer argument greater than zero on the same line, separated from the subparameter name by the “=” character and optionally whitespace.
+The subparameter name shall be followed by a single integer argument greater than zero on the same line.
+The argument shall be separated from the subparameter name by the “=” character.
+The subparameter name, “=” character, and argument may optionally be separated by whitespace.

 If this subparameter is present, the EDA should connect the unused Terminals to GND through a resistor with the value of resistance in ohms provided in the argument.

-If this parameter is not defined and if Language is IBIS-ISS, then the EDA tool should connect the unused Terminals to GND through a 1 megaohm resistor.
+If this parameter is not defined and if Language is IBIS-ISS, then the EDA tool should connect the unused Terminals to GND through a 1 megaohm or larger resistor (the exact value used shall be reported to the user by the EDA tool).
 If Language is Touchstone, then the EDA tool should connect the unused Terminals to GND through a resistor with the Touchstone File reference resistance of the Terminal.

 Only one Unused_Terminal_Termination subparameter may appear for a given [Begin Interconnect Model] keyword.